-I was born into an alcoholic family.
-They all made drinking look like such a natural, necessary, fun part of life.
-I’ll briefly paint a picture:
+Growing up in an alcoholic family seemed like fun.
+They all made drinking look like a natural, essential part of life.

 - My family has been camping and boozing for decades.
-My trashed, heat-packing uncles would get completely trashed and take us on long, dangerous ATV trips, while blazing trails through the woods with their chain saws.
-Aside from a few minor injuries, I can’t believe we all came back in one piece, however I do vaguely remember a few minor injuries from crashes into trees.
-I am over the ATVs, but guns and booze weren’t a good combo, even when my token “idiot” uncle accidentally shot his rifle through the floor of his trailer.
+My trashed, heat-packing uncles would lead us on long, dangerous ATV trips, while blazing trails through the woods with their chain saws.
+Aside from a few minor injuries, I can’t believe we all came back in one piece.
+It never occurred to me that guns and booze weren’t a good combo, even when my token “idiot” uncle accidentally shot his rifle through the floor of his trailer.
 The nights always ended next to a rip-roaring fire with country music blaring, while everyone partied it up with beer, tequila and Grandpa’s homemade “apple pie” and Everclear-soaked cherries.
-I probably didn’t know the half of what was going on back then.
-I wouldn’t change these experiences for anything, but this just shows how my environment was saturated with drunks.
+I probably didn’t know half of what was going on back then.
+I wouldn’t change these experiences, but this shows how my environment was saturated with drunks.

-- While driving around with my dad in my early elementary years, he would regularly stop behind the local Bargain Beverage store to take a piss after he’d purchased his next round of Budweiser 40 ouncers.
+- While driving around with my alcoholic dad in my early elementary years, he would regularly stop behind the local Bargain Beverage store to take a piss after he’d purchased his next round of Budweiser 40 ouncers.
 You gotta pee, you gotta pee.
 I never thought twice about it.

 - At the Rodeo every summer, the kids would sit just outside of the beer garden while the adults got hammered and disorderly inside.
-I couldn’t wait to be old enough to be with them.
+I couldn’t wait to be old enough to hang out with them.
 It was like a coming-of-age thing.
-Only now when I look back, I really just wanted to be having fun with my family, rather than watching from afar.
+I hated feeling left out.

 - Booze was everywhere.
 It seemed to be the focal point for every event and every non-event.

 I really didn’t stand a chance.
 Surprisingly, I was a late bloomer and didn’t have my first real drink until I was 17.
-By the time I was 19, I consciously realized that at some point I would have to completely stop drinking.
-I then decided that I had better get the most of it and not waste any time.
-And so my drinking career began…and lasted for 10 more years.
+By the time I was 19, I realized that at some point I would have to completely stop drinking.
+I then decided that I had better make the most of it and not waste any time.
+And so my drinking career began and lasted for about 10 more years.